vrandall66/front-end-submissions-public/1803/mod-3/headcount/template.md

 - 2 - Developer has made intentional design decisions to create a user friendly application but Louisa would be mad.
 Attempts to follow [10 Essential Usability Guidelines.](https://speckyboy.com/10-essential-web-application-usability-guidelines/)
 - 1 - Developer did minimal to no CSS for this project besides what was indicated in the comp.

+### SASS/SCSS

+- Pass - Styles are written using either SASS or SCSS
+- Fail - Styles are written using vanilla CSS

 ### Testing

 - 4 - Every component is tested from both a unit and acceptance standpoint, all crucial functionality is tested